 On November 2014, The Financial Accounting Standards Board (FASB) issued Accounting Standard Update No. 2014-16-Derivatives and Hedging (Topic 815): Determining Whether the Host Contract in a Hybrid Financial Instrument Issued in the Form of a Share Is More Akin to Debt or to Equity (a consensus of the FASB Emerging Issues Task Force).
 The amendments in this Update do not change the current criteria in GAAP for determining when separation of certain embedded derivative features in a hybrid financial instrument is required.
 That is, an entity will continue to evaluate whether the economic characteristics and risks of the embedded derivative feature are clearly and closely related to those of the host contract, among other relevant criteria.
 The amendments clarify how current GAAP should be interpreted in evaluating the economic characteristics and risks of a host contract in a hybrid financial instrument that is issued in the form of a share.
-The effects of initially adopting the amendments in this Update should be applied on a modified retrospective basis to existing hybrid financial instruments is sued in the form of a share as of the beginning of the fiscal year for which the amendments are effective.
+The effects of initially adopting the amendments in this Update should be applied on a modified retrospective basis to existing hybrid financial instruments is sued in the form of a share.
 Retrospective application is permitted to all relevant prior periods.